stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 The **FDO Forum Document Standards** <span class="citation" data-cites="fdo-DocProcessStd">(C. Weiland et al. [2022](#ref-fdo-DocProcessStd))</span> documents the recommendation process within the forum, starting at *Working Draft* (WD) status within the closed working group and later within the open forum, then *Proposed Recommendation* (PR) published for public review, finalised as *FDO Forum Recommendation* (REC) following any revisions.
 In addition, the forum may choose to *endorse* existing third-party notes and specifications.

-The **FDO Requirement Specifications** <span class="citation" data-cites="fdo-RequirementSpec">(Anders, Blanchi, Broder, Hellström, Islam, Jejkal, Lannom, Gehlen, et al. [2023](#ref-fdo-RequirementSpec))</span> is an update of <span class="citation" data-cites="boninoFAIRDigitalObject">(Bonino et al. [2019](#ref-boninoFAIRDigitalObject))</span> as the foundational definition of FDO.
+The **FDO Requirement Specifications** <span class="citation" data-cites="fdo-RequirementSpec">(Anders, Blanchi, Broder, Hellström, Islam, Jejkal, Lannom, Gehlen, et al. [2023](#ref-fdo-RequirementSpec))</span> is an update of [[Bonino 2019](https://github.com/GEDE-RDA-Europe/GEDE/blob/master/FAIR%20Digital%20Objects/FDOF/FAIR%20Digital%20Object%20Framework-v1-02.docx)] as the foundational definition of FDO.
 This sets the criteria for classifying an digital entity as a FAIR Digital Object, allowing for multiple implementations.
 The requirements shown in Table [\[tbl:fdo-checks\]](#tbl:fdo-checks) are largely equivalent, but in this specification clarified with references to other FDO documents.

 The **Machine actionability** <span class="citation" data-cites="fdo-MachineActionDef">(Weiland et al. [2022](#ref-fdo-MachineActionDef))</span> sets out to define what is meant by *machine actionability* for FDOs. *Machine readable* is defined as elements of bit-sequences defined by structural specification, *machine interpretable* elements that can be identified and related with semantic artefacts, while *machine actionable* are elements with a type with operations in a symbolic grammar.
 The document largely describes requirements for resolving an FDO to metadata, and how types should be related to possible operations.

 **Configuration Types** <span class="citation" data-cites="fdo-ConfigurationTypes">(Lannom, Peters-von Gehlen, et al. [2022](#ref-fdo-ConfigurationTypes))</span> classifies different granularities for organising FDOs in terms of PIDs, PID Records, Metadata and bit sequences, e.g. as a single FDO or several daisy-chained FDOs.
 Different patterns used by current DOIP deployments are considered, as well as FAIR Signposting <span class="citation" data-cites="vandesompel2015 vandesompelFAIRSignpostingProfile2022">(Van de Sompel and Nelson [2015](#ref-vandesompel2015); Van de Sompel et al. [2022](#ref-vandesompelFAIRSignpostingProfile2022))</span>.

-**PID Profiles & Attributes** <span class="citation" data-cites="fdo-PIDProfileAttributes">(Anders et al. [2022](#ref-fdo-PIDProfileAttributes))</span> specifies that PIDs must be formally associated with a *PID Profile*, a separate FDO that defines attributes required and recommended by FDOs following said profile.
+**PID Profiles & Attributes** [[Anders 2022]] specifies that PIDs must be formally associated with a *PID Profile*, a separate FDO that defines attributes required and recommended by FDOs following said profile.
 This forms the *kernel attributes*, building on recommendations from RDA’s *PID Information Types* working group <span class="citation" data-cites="weigelRDARecommendationPID2018">(Weigel et al. [2018](#ref-weigelRDARecommendationPID2018))</span>.
 This document makes a clear distinction between a minimal set of attributes needed for PID resolution and FDO navigation, which needs to be part of the *PID Record* <span class="citation" data-cites="islam_2023">(Islam [2023](#ref-islam_2023))</span>, compared with a richer set of more specific attributes as part of the *metadata* for an FDO, possibly represented as a separate FDO.

 **Kernel Attributes & Metadata** <span class="citation" data-cites="fdo-KernelAttributes">(Broeder et al. [2022](#ref-fdo-KernelAttributes))</span> elaborates on categories of FDO Mandatory, FDO Optional and Community Attributes, recommending kernel attributes like `dateCreated`, `ScientificDomain`, `PersistencePolicy`, `digitalObjectMutability`, etc. This document expands on RDA Recommendation on PID Kernel Information <span class="citation" data-cites="weigelRDARecommendationPID2018">(Weigel et al. [2018](#ref-weigelRDARecommendationPID2018))</span>.
 It is worth noting that both documents are relatively abstract and do not establish PIDs or namespaces for the kernel attributes.